AI & Technology

 • You need to translate a message for a partner in Germany — it's done inline, no separate tab

-McKinsey's analysis of generative AI's economic potential found that 75% of generative AI's value flows into just a few functions — and marketing, communications, and writing are right at the top.
-The firms capturing that value aren't waiting for their writing tools to improve.
-They're using AI writing assistants now.
+McKinsey's analysis of generative AI's economic potential found that 75% of generative AI's value flows into just a few functions.
+Additionally, Marketing, communications, writing — right at the top.
+The companies already seeing those gains aren't waiting around for better tools.
+Moreover, They're using AI writing assistants now.

-For professionals, it's a shift from "AI helps me fix writing" to "AI helps me write."
-That's a fundamentally different productivity lever.
+For most professionals, it's a shift from "AI fixes my mistakes" to "AI helps me write."
+That's a completely different thing — and a much bigger productivity gain.

 Key writing assistant features in CleverType Desktop: